POSTPUNK-TELETUBIES/rulesAdmin/README.md

 # Rules Admin Dashboard

 This project provides a user-friendly interface for managing lint rules provided by SonarQube.
 The tool includes a table that displays all the available rules and allows users to filter, search, and download reports.
-The tool also supports the activation and deactivation of rules according to a quality profile.
+The tool also supports the activation and deactivation of rules according to a quality profile(s).

 Data is fetched from supabase.